bbauska/Coursera-Bootstrap/readme.md

 the ConCache CSS min and Uglify and file ref plugins, so that they can do their work correctly.

-That\'s the reason for the useminPrepare.
+That&apos;s the reason for the useminPrepare.

 This is how the grant usemin plugin has been designed.

 Somewhat different from the way the usemin that we used with the end game scripts wooks.

-In the useminPrepare, just some random name that I\'m going to use and then say destination is dist.
+In the useminPrepare, just some random name that I&apos;m going to use and then say destination is dist.

 And then I would specify the source as all the html files here.